genlayerlabs/genlayer-cli/docs/delegator-guide.md

 This initiates a withdrawal.
 Your tokens enter an **unbonding period of 7 epochs** before they can be claimed.

-Check your pending withdrawals with `stake-info`:
+Check your pending withdrawals with `delegation-info`:
 ```json
 pendingWithdrawals: [
   {